Partha032004/snps_hospital/README.md

 # How to run -
 * install django
- - pip install django
+  pip install django
 * If you are using a virtual environment, ensure that it is activated:
- - .\venv\Scripts\activate <!--  On Windows -->
+  On Windows
+  .\venv\Scripts\activate
+ On macOS/Linux
- - source venv/bin/activate  <!-- On macOS/Linux -->
+  source venv/bin/activate
 * download the requirements
- - pip install -r requirements.txt
+   pip install -r requirements.txt
 * Run
- - python manage.py runserver
+  python manage.py runserver